Volunteer Services at MUSC Health

 • You will be scheduled for a health screening at MUSC Employee Health Services.
 We will request an appointment that fits your schedule, to be determined during the interview process.
 Applicants will be given a two step TB skin test and are required to present a copy of their immunization records at the time of their health screening.

-• Hep B, Varicella, MMR, Tdap, and COVID vaccinations are required (at appointment) and Flu shots are required (yearly- October through April) and provided at no cost to MUSC Volunteers.
+• Hep B, Varicella, MMR, and TDAP vaccination records will be reviewed and Flu shots are required (yearly- October through April) and provided at no cost to MUSC Volunteers.

-• You will go through an Orientation for Volunteers.
+• You will go through a virtual Orientation for Volunteers.
 This orientation will help you learn about the organization, its culture, and its expectations.

 All volunteers are required to review the Hospital Mandatory Review every year.
 Please review the Annual Review Booklet and complete the post test.

-Submit your Annual Review test before your scheduled deadline.
-Check your e-mail or call us if you don't know when yours is due.
+Submit your Annual Review post test before your scheduled deadline.
+Contact us if you do not know your due date.